Optimized Correlation Measures in Holography: Abstract

 \section{Abstract}

-An important class of correlation measures for quantum states are the optimized correlation measures, defined as a minimization of a linear combination of von Neumann entropies over all purifications of a given state.
-We show that when considering such measures for holographic states, the minimum over all purifications can be achieved by only considering purifications with semi-classical geometric duals.
-We then apply this result to confirm the conjectured holographic duals of a large class of correlation measures, including the $n$-party squashed entanglement.
+We consider a class of correlation measures for quantum states called optimized correlation measures, defined as a minimization of a linear combination of von Neumann entropies over purifications of a given state.
+Examples include the entanglement of purification $E_P$ and squashed entanglement $E_{\text{sq}}$.
+We show that when evaluating such measures on ``nice" holographic states in the large-$N$ limit, the optimal purification has a semi-classical geometric dual.
+We then apply this result to confirm several holographic dual proposals, including the $n$-party squashed entanglement.
+Moreover, our result suggests two new techniques for determining holographic duals: holographic entropy inequalities and direct optimization of the dual geometry.